 - influencer promotions

-- back to work kits (for new parents or for those returning to the office post-pandemic)
+- back to work kits (for new parents or for those returning from extended leave)

 Merch Kits are entirely customizable, usually containing several custom-branded items but may include non-branded things like snacks, an employee handbook or a corporate brochure, depending on your campaign.